Get Help Today. (800) 516-4357

 Can You Die From Withdrawal Symptoms@2x

-Can You Die From Withdrawal Symptoms?
+Can You Die During Heroin Detox?

 Vomiting can also present a choking risk in some scenarios, although how often this presents a serious danger to people who are going through withdrawal is unclear.
+Another risk related to vomiting is that of inhaling the stomach contents into the lungs, which can cause a lung infection.[3]

 What Medications Are Used for Heroin Detox?